Entropy for compact operators and results on entropy and specification: Introduction

-For non-compact spaces entropy was defined for uniformly continuous maps by Bowen in \cite{bowen1971}, and this is the definition we will use (\Cref{def:entropy}).
-It is worth to note that this definition coincides with the classical definition of topological entropy when the space is compact.
-To our knowledge, little has been done to understand the role entropy plays in linear dynamics.
-Some contributions in this direction include \cite{brian2017spec,yin2018recurrence,brian2020linear}.
-To illustrate, the authors of \cite{yin2018recurrence} show that for some class of translation operators infinite topological entropy and hypercyclicity are equivalent and in \cite{brian2020linear} it is proved that for this class of translation operators, nonzero finite entropy is impossible.
-F. Bayart, V. M\"uller and A. Peris \cite{peris-personal} provided an example of a Hyperciclic operator with zero entropy.
-In \cite{brian2017spec}, the authors assert that the frequently hypercylic property implies infinite entropy\footnote{Although we believe their result to be true we are slightly cautions due to the fact that in their proof of \autocite[Theorem 3.2]{brian2017spec} they use, in a crucial step, the injectivity of a function named $\Phi$ which is not injective in general.}.
-These findings led us to questions the relationship between these properties and which type of operators can have non-zero finite topological entropy.
+To the best of our knowledge, little research has been conducted on the role of entropy in linear dynamics.
+Some contributions in this direction include \cite{brian2020linear, brian2017spec,yin2018recurrence}.
+For instance, the authors of \cite{yin2018recurrence} show that, for certain classes of translation operators, infinite topological entropy and hypercyclicity are equivalent.
+Additionally, \cite{brian2020linear} proves that, within this class of translation operators, nonzero finite entropy is impossible.
+In \cite{brian2017spec}, the authors claim that the frequently hypercyclic criterion implies infinite entropy\footnote{Although we believe their result to be true, we remain slightly cautious, as their proof of {\cite[Theorem 3.2]{brian2017spec}} relies on the injectivity of a function \(\Phi\), which is not injective in general.}.
+Furthermore, F. Bayart, V. M\"uller, and A. Peris provided an example of a hypercyclic operator with zero entropy \cite{peris-personal}.